Geraldine

 instead i sit scribing words

-a pen the extension of my body
+pen the extension of my body

 as though, a woman, i have grown a penis.